25prabhu10/notes/docs/Non-Sorted/Interview/General.md

 ## Other Questions

 1. Will AI ever replace developers?
    - No, But will help in removing repetitive tasks.
 Less typing.
 Be more efficient.
-It will be great assistant.
+It will be great assistant

 2. Best way to learn programming?
    - Learning by yourself (Book, Docs, etc.), Courses (will be more structured), Projects